Peakboard/peakboard-templates.github.io/_templates/Appointments_Overview/en.md

 ---
 layout: article
-title: Appointments Overview
+title: Room Occupancy and Appointment Overview at the Reception Desk
 description:
-  - With this template you can easily get an overview of Today's appointments.
-Replace the Logo and update the weather widget to make it yours.
-This visualization uses a Microsoft 365 Calendar as a data source to get appointments from a calendar.
-Verify your calendar to get it running.
+  - This visualization provides an overview of current appointments and the corresponding room occupancy.
+Connect your Microsoft 365 calendar, change the logo and, if necessary, adjust the weather widget to adapt the visualization to your needs.
 lang: en
 weight: 1000
 isDraft: false
 ref: Appointments_Overview
 category:
-  - Appointments
   - Featured
   - Administration
-  - Welcome
+  - Reception
 image: Appointments_Overview_EN.png
 download: Appointments_Overview_EN.pbmx
 overview_description:
-  - Top&#58; Company logo, current time and some weather information.
-  - Bottom&#58; Shows the next appointments.
-If there is no more appointment it shows a general welcome text.
 overview_benefits:
-  - Personal welcome for your visitors
-  - Orientation for visitors
-  - Weather information
-  - Easy to customize
-  - Simple Layout
 overview_data_sources:
-  - Office 365 Calendar
-  - Weather Widget
 ---

 # How it works